Your 2020 tax statements are now available through Hatch.

 Note: If you’re a tax resident outside New Zealand you’ll need to consider the tax rules for every other country, including double tax agreements.
 As always, we recommend seeking professional tax advice.

-Yes.
-If the cost price of your overseas investments (excluding any investments held in a PIE) total less than $50,000 NZD for the whole tax year, dividends you receive from Hatch are taxable income.
+The tax rules differ depending on whether the cost price of your overseas investments (excluding any investments held in a PIE) total more or less than $50,000 NZD for the whole tax year.
 Overseas investments include:

 - Shares in foreign companies (including those outside of Hatch)